sqg-dev/sqg/website/src/content/docs/guides/sql-syntax.md

 This page documents all SQL annotations and modifiers supported by SQG.

+## DBeaver Compatibility

+SQG's syntax is designed to be **fully compatible with [DBeaver](https://dbeaver.io)**, the popular open-source database IDE.
+The `@set` variable syntax and `${variable}` references are native DBeaver features, which means you can:

+- **Develop queries interactively** with full autocomplete for tables and columns
+- **Execute and test queries** directly in DBeaver before generating code
+- **Modify `@set` values** and re-run to test different parameter scenarios
+- **Debug with query plans** to optimize performance

+This compatibility lets you use DBeaver as your primary SQL development environment—write and test queries there, then run `sqg` to generate type-safe code.

 ## File Structure

 An SQG SQL file contains multiple blocks, each starting with a comment annotation: